ECE-196/docs/content/tutorials/Ian's_Tutorial.md

-title: Arduino
+---

-Photoresistor Circuit Tutorial
+title: Arduino Photoresistor Circuit Tutorial
 date: 2025-06-06
-author:
+authors:
   - name: Ian Cunningham
+---
 In this tutorial, you will learn how to create a simple light-detecting circuit using a photoresistor (LDR) and an Arduino Uno Mini.
 The circuit will allow your Arduino to detect light in its surroundings.

 ## Components Needed